Snapwave333/Nooomis/README.md

 - Packages the app using Electron
 - Outputs to dist/windows/electron and dist/windows/www

-## Audio Packs
+## Audio Packs (legacy/optional)

+Note: The current React Settings page no longer includes audio pack selection.
+This section remains for legacy/static builds and Cordova packaging; packs can still be used programmatically or in older UI flows.

-The React client loads sample-based packs using relative paths for compatibility with both Vite dev and Cordova file:// builds.
+The React client supports sample-based packs using relative paths for compatibility with both Vite dev and Cordova file:// builds.

 - Location: web-react/public/web/assets/audio/
 - Structure per pack: